-Toure has now scored 17 goals from central midfield this season in all competitions and he has taken his Wembley tally to three strikes, having scored in 1-0 wins in both the semifinal and final of the FA Cup triumph in 2011.
+Toure has now scored 17 goals from central midfield this season in all competitions and he has taken his Wembley tally to three strikes, having scored in 1-0 wins in both the semi-final and final of the FA Cup triumph in 2011.

-The hope of four trophies is likely to be reduced to three after the second leg of the Champions League clash with Barcelona on March 12, but with the people like Toure around you can’t rule out the possibility that Manuel Pellegrini’s men could overturn a 2-0 deficit.
+The hope of four trophies is likely to be reduced to three after the second leg of their Champions League clash with Barcelona on March 12, but with the people like Toure around you can’t rule out the possibility that Manuel Pellegrini’s men could overturn a 2-0 deficit.

 His goal changed the whole mood around Wembley and barely 60 seconds later the 30,000 City fans in north London were in delirium as Samir Nasri slammed home a wonderful finish of his own from the edge of the box.

 Sunderland responded bravely, but City looked comfortable once they went ahead, controlling possession and moving the ball quickly to their more creative players.

 In the final minute of normal, Toure turned provider with a typical driving run on the counter-attack before he fed Jesus Navas to steer in City’s third.

 But it all came from that one moment of genius out of nothing.
 They say the great players define the big games and Yaya has produced in such moments more than anyone else around.